maybebyte/anthesis/fdroid.md

 >Software) applications for the Android platform.
 The client makes it
 >easy to browse, install, and keep track of updates on your device."

-## Why F-Droid?

-For the reasons outlined in [Why self-host/use FLOSS?](/why-self-host.html), using FLOSS (Free/Libre and Open Source Software) whenever possible is preferable.
-The source code is available for every app on F-Droid.

 ## F-Droid apps

 - [ImagePipe](https://f-droid.org/en/packages/de.kaffeemitkoffein.imagepipe/)